-Section 2: Duties of the Co-Chairperson - The duties of the co-chairperson shall be to preside over meetings in the absence of the President and to assist the chairperson in conducting the business of the commit- tee.
+Section 2: Duties of the Co-Chairperson - The duties of the co-chairperson shall be to preside over meetings in the absence of the chairperson and to assist the chairperson in conducting the business of the committee.

-Section 3: Duties of the Secretary - The secretary shall keep accurate minutes of all meetings of the advisory committee and to prepare and dis tribute minutes, announcements, etc.
+Section 3: Duties of the Secretary - The secretary shall keep accurate minutes of all meetings of the advisory committee and to prepare and distribute minutes, announcements, etc.